 Promotion of Early Literacy

-Wexford CYPSC recently launched a campaign promoting the importance of early literacy.
+In Autumn 2019, Wexford CYPSC launched a campaign promoting the importance of early literacy.
 The project was led by Wexford County Childcare Commitee with the support of Wexford County Council Public Library Service.
-The campaign involved the development of three short videos that highlilght and promote early literacy at 0-12 months, 2-3 years and 3-5 years.
-Helpful tios and links to other useful information are also available.
-The campaign was promoted through social media and received a positive response.
-To view the videos click here.
+The campaign involved the development of three short videos that highlight and promote early literacy at 0-12 months, 2-3 years and 3-5 years.
+Helpful tips and links to other useful information are also available.
+The campaign was promoted through social media and received a very positive response.
+To view the videos see below.

 This is a Wexford CYPSC project that was made possible with funding from the Healthy Ireland Fund supported by the Department of Health and the Department of Children and Youth Affairs.